rorycl/xerooauthtokenserver/README.md

 ## Summary

-xerooauthtokenserver is an http server for managing OAuth2 tokens for the accounting software as a service system Xero.
-The server acts as a sidecar or proxy, providing an easy upgrade path for software designed for the previous Xero OAuth1 flow.
+XeroOauthTokenServer is an http server for managing OAuth2 tokens for the Xero accounting SaaS service.
+The server acts as a sidecar or proxy, providing an easy upgrade path for software designed for the previous Xero OAuth1 flow or for avoiding having to integrate OAuth2 in-service.

-After following the Xero Oauth2 flow the server makes available a json access token at the /token endpoint, and will refresh tokens when required using the refresh token, or when the refresh token is due to expire.
+After taking the user through the Xero Oauth2 flow the server makes a json access token available at the /token endpoint, and will refresh tokens when required, or when the refresh token is due to expire.

-xerooauthtokenserver/token also provides a package to easily integrate the Xero OAuth2 flow into a Go programme.
+The `xerooauthtokenserver/token` package makes it easy to integrate the Xero OAuth2 flow into a Go programme, including automated token refreshes.

 ## Usage

-Ensure you have configurated a Xero OAuth2 web app at `https://developer.xero.com/app/manage` and generated a client id and secret.
-It is important that one of the "Redirect URIs" is set to `http://localhost:5001/` or your locally configured server address.
+Ensure you have configured a Xero OAuth2 web app at https://developer.xero.com/app/manage and generated a client id and secret.
+It is important that one of the "Redirect URIs" is set to `http://localhost:5001/` or your locally configured XeroOauthTokenServer server address if it is not at `127.0.0.1:5001`.

 Run the server (you may want to set the `XEROCLIENTID` and `XEROCLIENTSECRET` environmental variables for convenience first) and